Fatal1ty/mashumaro/README.md

 In Python 3.11+, `tomli` is included as [`tomlib`](https://docs.python.org/3/library/tomllib.html) standard library module and can be used my this mixin.
-You can install the missing packages manually or using an extra option for mashumaro:
+You can install the missing packages manually or using an extra option for `mashumaro`:

 ```shell
 pip install mashumaro[toml]